Up river, Hankou’s foreign concessions

 Art Nouveau facade in Hankou

-The British Concession is the most visited part of old Hankou, but there are some other very nice parts next to it.
-The old Russian and French concessions have quite a similar atmosphere to Shanghai small streets of the French Concession, with pane trees shading the strong Hubei sun.
-Building there are not in great shape, but work in restoration would bring them back to their original glory.
-The most surprising for me was to find a Central European Art Nouveau style (also called secession) building in Hankou.
+The most surprising for me was to find a Viennese or Central European Art Nouveau style (also called secession) building in Hankou.
 Having lived many years in Central and Eastern Europe, I have seen many of those in Budapest, Prague, Vienna, Riga and so forth.
-Surprisingly, I never saw one in Shanghai as I think this was a mainly European Style that was never popular in Asia as it was quickly supplanted by Art Deco.
+The only other example I have seen it the former Belgian Consulate in Shanghai.
+I think this was a mainly European Style that was never popular in Asia as it was quickly supplanted by Art Deco.
 This was really a nice surprise to discover the building of the Daosheng bank, built in 1927 in Hankou, China.

 1. Hi